meriladislav/odimh5_validator/README.md

 - without any additional arguments the program is searching for the value of /Conventions and /what/object attributes in the input file and creates the nem of the csv file as `ODIMH5_VALIDATOR_CSV_DIR/ODIM_H5_VX_Y_OBJ.csv`, where the X and Y is from the /Conventions attribute and the OBJ is from the /what/object attribute.

-- using the -c or --csv option, You can set any path to a file intended to use as the ODIM-H5 standard definition file
+- using the `-c` or `--csv` option, You can set any path to a file intended to use as the ODIM-H5 standard definition file

-- using the -v option, You can set the desired stdandard version number (e.g. 2.2), and the program is creating the name of the csv file in the similar manner as in the first option, but it uses the supplied numbers for X and Y
+- using the `-v` or `--version` option, You can set the desired stdandard version number (e.g. 2.2), and the program is creating the name of the csv file in the similar manner as in the first option, but it uses the supplied numbers for X and Y

+The default behaviour is to check only the presence and layout of the mandatory items.
+You can enable the controlling of the optional items wiht the `-checkOptional` option and enable the chcecking of the presence of some extar items not mentioned in the standard with the `--checkExtras` option.

+To restrict the output only to WARNING messages You can use the `--noInfo` option.

 ### Who do I talk to? ###